aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-xlsm/_index.md

 ---
 title: C# XLTM to XLSM - XLTM to XLSM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLTM to XLSM in C#.
-C# Convert XLTM to XLSM saveformat.
-C# XLTM to XLSM format.
-Save XLTM to XLSM C#.
+Convert XLTM to XLSM quickly and easily with Aspose.Cells.
+C# XLTM to XLSM.
+C# Save XLTM to XLSM.
+Save XLTM as XLSM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLTM to XLSM in C#., C# XLTM to XLSM saveformat., XLTM to XLSM C#., C# Convert XLTM to XLSM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLTM to XLSM in C#., Save XLTM to XLSM using C#., C# XLTM to XLSM saveformat., XLTM to XLSM Converter., C# Save XLTM as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}